 The story of the Sealand Skull is quite a recent one.
 The skull was only discovered in July of 2007 in the small town of Olstykke on the Danish island of Sealand.
 The man who discovered it was a contractor who was hired to replace aging sewer pipes on the property.

 The initial discovery was taken with a pinch of salt and somehow considered to be the skull of a horse.
 A former owner of the property was actually a horse butcher and equine bones were known to have been buried in the rear garden.
-It was only when the skull was cleaned off when it was fully discovered what a find it had the potential to be.
+It was only after the skull was cleaned off did they realize the potential significance of this find.

-Unable to make any additional headway, the skull was forwarded to the Niels Bohr Institute in Copenhagen.
-Like their Veterinarian counterparts, scientists here were unable to provide details surrounding the skull, but did make one crucial discovery.
-Carbon dating tests did reveal that the skull was almost a thousand years old.
-Estimates that the being was alive between 1200 and 1280.
-That alone ought to rule out any potential hoax as a possibility in regards to authenticity.
+Unable to make any additional headway, the Niels Bohr Institute in Copenhagen obtained the skull for examination.
+Like their Veterinarian counterparts, scientists here were unable to provide details surrounding the skull but did make one crucial discovery.
+But, carbon dating tests revealed that the skull was almost a thousand years old.
+The being lived between 1200 and 1280 AD.
+Some suggest that alone ought to rule out any potential hoax as a possibility in regards to authenticity.

 Further excavations of the site revealed no additional finds which raises an interesting question: where is the remainder of the skeleton?

 Maybe a clue can be found in the discovery of the skull itself.
 According to rumors, it was actually found above the pipes.
 Maybe whoever left the skull did so within the last decade or two.
 Perhaps the skull, along with the yet undiscovered skeleton, was stored in other places.

 Local residents from generations ago mention a Neolithic clan calling themselves L’Ordre Lux P Pégasos or the Order of Pegasus Light.
 These people were said to have been guardians of several items of significance, including a mysterious cranium.